Will Apple bend to the foldables trend?

-In this week's Apple Core rundown, we'll take a look at how Apple fits into the foldable phone trend and the hurdles it has to clear to make an iPhone bend.
-We'll also learn about the latest health feature rumored to be coming to the Apple Watch, and the 10 winning pics from Apple's Shot on iPhone Challenge photography contest have been revealed.
+In this week's Apple Core rundown, we'll take a look at how Apple fits into the foldable phone trend, the hurdles it has to clear to make an iPhone bend, and how soon the company could release a competitor to Samsung's Galaxy Fold.
+We'll also learn about the latest health feature rumored to be coming to the Apple Watch, the latest non-Apple product that could be getting Apple Music support, and the 10 winning pics from Apple's Shot on iPhone Challenge photography contest have been revealed.

 Will Apple launch a foldable iPhone?